sourcegraph/about/handbook/ops/bizops/user_definitions.md

 ## User states

 Users can be in a number of different states.
 We track the following categories in pings for each month.
-The explanations are framed as though we're talking about the current month, but apply to any given month (or whatever period is being considered).
+The descriptions below are framed as though we're talking about MAU, but the same definitions apply to whatever period is being considered.

 | Metric      | Description                                                      |
 | ----------- | ---------------------------------------------------------------- |